AnnikaKT/annikakt.github.io/seminar.markdown

 ### Student seminar

-In the summer term of 2026, Christian Blohmann and I will hold a seminar for Master's students of Bonn university.
+In the summer term of 2026, Christian Blohmann and I are holding a seminar for Master's students of Bonn university.

 The seminar will take place each Wednesday at 14 h c.t. in room 1.008.